- College and Scholorship

 In order to make everything go smoothly during your saber and foil tournament, please remember the following:

 - Always have the contact phone number of the coach going so you can find out about the time and location of the MFC warm up prior to your event.
 You should also call the coach in case he/she is not able to find you when your event begins.
-There are will be organized warm up by coaching staff and all MFC fencers must participate.
+There is usually organized warm up by coaching staff before first event of the day.

-- Don’t forget to wear your MFC patch and to bring your MFC warm up jacket for warm up, breaks, medal ceremonies and to cheer for your team-mates after you are done for the day.
+- Don’t forget to wear your MFC patch, warm up jacket and cheer for your team-mates after you are done for the day.
 If you don’t have a patch or warm up jacket, please stop by the MFC office to get one.

 - If you get eliminated before the gold medal bout, please stay at the venue to cheer for your fellow club mates and to learn from the best fencers in the country.